-Page Reference 11.
+Page Reference 11. .
 Update the authorized signers on your bank accounts as officers change.
-5.3 7.21 The current authorized signers include the following Parent Organization/Boos Club officers: ter Name of Person Officer Position Held / District Employee?
-Example: June Bugg President VERY IMPORTANT GE Local - Relations with Parent Organizations District employees may not serve in a financial capacity for a parent or booster organization.
-Financial capacity is defined as president, treasurer ., fund-raising chair, or check signer, (refer to pages 5.2-5.5) 10 Describes a second of the seco 12.
-Provide a copy of the written Parent Organization/Booster Club Financial Reports for the applicable school year to the School Principal or Administrator and the School Pri Business & Finance Dept. by September 1, of each year.
-For example, a report the 2020-21 school year should be submitted by September 1, 2021. for 13.
-15 7.12-7.18 Report that indicates the results of the review of the organization's financial information, including the Financial Report, to the School Principal or
+The current authorized signers include the following Parent Organiza Club officers: ation/Booster Name of Person Officer Position District Emplo Example: : June Bugg President VERY IMPORTANT GE-R - Parent Organizations rent or 12.
+Provide a copy of the written Parent Organization/Booster Club Fina for the applicable school year to the School Principal or Administrate Business & Finance Dept. by September 1, of each year.
+For example the 2021-22 school year should be submitted by September 1, 2022. or and to the 7.6-7.18 13.
+Provide a copy of the Parent Organization/Booster Club Review Cor Report that indicates the results of the review of the organization's fi information, including the Financial Report, to the School Principal or the Financial Report.